kragen/derctuo/merkle-ropes.md

 be entirely implicit in the structure.
 A state is a fork of a stack and a queue; a stack is empty or a fork of a stack and a balanced; a balanced is either a leafnode or a fork of two balanceds; a queue is empty or a fork of a queue and a leafnode.
-So the "type" of each fork (state, stack, queue, or balanced) is encoded by its parent's type and which side it's on.
+So the “type” of each fork (state, stack, queue, or balanced) is encoded by its parent’s type and which side it’s on.

 Each new block encodes, in a sense, a new balanced and a new stack with it as the right child and a new queue with a new right child (which is the block itself).
-The only funny business is that, as I've described the queue above, consuming items from the front of the queue requires reconstructing all the forks inside the queue, and these forks are not recorded at all in the blockchain.
+The only funny business is that, as I’ve described the queue above, consuming items from the front of the queue requires reconstructing all the forks inside the queue, and these forks are not recorded at all in the blockchain.

-The length of the queue is bounded by the height of the tree, so it's only logarithmic.
+The length of the queue is bounded by the height of the tree, so it’s only logarithmic.
 With an ephemeral data structure (rather than an FP-persistent structure like an orthodox rope) you could do the queue operations in constant time, making the whole node-append operation constant-time.
-This isn't important for block-chain applications, but it could be useful in other rope applications.
+This isn’t important for block-chain applications, but it could be useful in other rope applications.

 However, although *appending* to the structure can be thus made